dottjt/plastic/other/unused/02-work-unused.md

 A thought in time, devilishly recuperated within a 10 minute smoko which clearly got waaaayyy out of hand.
 It's

 to be devilishly recuperated

+# part-3

+for methylated individuals

+around in small lurches

+in a stretch of lavish joy, each

+and I was nothing more than a desperate pile of pre-war matchsticks, excited to be struck into a flicker of puff.

+during a live performance of Romeo and Juliet or

+She wasn't wrong.
+I could get at least 800 quality words done during my lunch break and another 3,000 words if I happened to have the flu that day.
+I'm sure faking cancer would haved allowed me at least another month worth of sick days to complete my second novel.

+, like trying to tee a golf ball inside a glass dome.
+Was

+, like trying to tee a golf ball inside a glass dome.
+Was  I still wasn't quite sure what even happened in those moments.
+I was both glad and sad.
+A glasim, if you will.

+, battered in the light consistency of a French dough.
+Perhaps she shared the same feelings that I had for her.
+Perhaps she had simply broken down.
+I wasn't quite sure, but it still made me hard.